www.theaterFUNscripts.com List of Plays!

 SUMMARY: "When Santa's Away. . . " -- It's the day after Christmas and Santa bids his hardworking tearful elves goodbye as he goes on vacation ...

-and walks into your surprised audience to watch your production of "Reindeer #3 is Squeaking!".
-Afterwards, he compliments the show, reminds them all to be good and leaves.
+and walks into your surprised audience to watch your production of "Reindeer #3 is Squeaking!", in which a Holiday Program rehearsal goes hilariously wrong.
+Afterwards, Santa compliments the show, reminds them all to be good and leaves.

 "When Santa Returns" resumes with a wild party in Santa's workshop, and Santa's unexpected arrival.